vermuz/mani-professional-notes/README.md

 #### Weak typing
 Weak typing means that the language is not restrictive about casting data of one type to another. e.g. C

+### Lifetime stages a program runs through
+Source code -> Preprocessor -> Compiler -> Runtime

+### Compile Time vs Runtime

+#### Compile Time
+- Source code is being transformed into machine code, bytecode or source for a different language
+- Compilation usually consists of multiple stages e.g optimization

+#### Runtime
+- Code runs natively on virtual machine.
+Garbage collection, dynamic typing etc happen here.

+#### Just in time compilation (JIT)
+While running an interpreted program, runtime may call the compilation stage whenever code is to be run that has not yet been compiled.
+This can happen quite a lot depending on the interpreter being used.